-- If you seek to be appointed or elected to a federal, state or local government office or position, you must first notify your manager of your interest in pursuing such a position and obtain written approval from the Control Room (controlroom@huntington.com). - Timing Notifications must be made at least 30 days prior to declaration of the candidacy or formal consideration by the respective appointing authority.
-You may not move forward with such candidacy or appointment until you receive written approval from the Control Room. - Paid Capacity If the position will be paid, you must receive written approval from the Executive Leadership Team member for the segment in which you work and the Conduct Risk Office.
+- If you seek to be appointed or elected to a federal, state or local government office or position, you must first notify your manager of your interest in pursuing such a position and obtain written approval from Huntington's Government Relations Office. - Timing Notifications must be made at least 30 days prior to declaration of the candidacy or formal consideration by the respective appointing authority.
+You may not move forward with such candidacy or appointment until you receive written approval from Huntington's Government Relations Office. - Paid Capacity If the position will be paid, you must receive written approval from the Executive Leadership Team member for the segment in which you work and the Conduct Risk Office.